Weather

 Where to Go

-Unless grey skies and damp weather don't bother you, avoid most of the North Island in July.
+Unless gray skies and damp weather don't bother you, avoid most of the North Island in July.
 This is the wettest month in Auckland (and that's saying something!)
 There are still beautiful things to see in the north, patches of fine weather, and you can enjoy indoor city sightseeing in Auckland and Wellington.
 But the North Island doesn't shine in July.
 The same applies to coastal areas in the lower South Island (Dunedin and Invercargill.)

 If you're into skiing or snowboarding, though, head to the mountains of the South Island, or of the central North Island.
-There are three ski fields in the North Island, and many more in the south, especially around Queenstown, Wanaka, and the Canterbury town of Methven.
-Be aware that mountain roads can be hazardous or blocked when there's heavy snowfall, so if you're self-driving around the country then be sure to check local conditions before attempting to cross any high passes, such as when traveling between Queenstown and the West Coast.
+There are three ski fields in the North Island, and many more in the south, especially around Queenstown, Wānaka, and the Canterbury town of Methven.
+Be aware that mountain roads can be hazardous or blocked when there's heavy snowfall, so if you're self-driving around the country, then be sure to check local conditions before attempting to cross any high passes, such as when traveling between Queenstown and the West Coast.

-As mentioned above, the 'top of the south' also gets quite mild winter conditions.
+As mentioned above, the "top of the south" also gets quite mild winter conditions.
 You'll need a warm jacket, but Nelson, the Abel Tasman National Park, the Marlborough Sounds, and Golden Bay are quite nice in winter and good options for travelers who want a little bit of the best of New Zealand—beaches, forests, and mountains—within a manageable-sized region.

 Chat with a local specialist who can help organize your trip.